mcclure/ppx_const/README.md

 ppx_const
 ==========

 Implements an if%const directive.
-Written by Andi McClure based on Whitequark's ppx_getenv sample
+Written by Andi McClure based on whitequark's ppx_getenv sample

 License
 -------